sayadennis/sayadennis.github.io/_news/20220916_announcement.md

 inline: true
 ---

-I finished my internship and excited to get back to my academic research in the Luo Lab!
+Finished my internship and excited to get back to my academic research in the Luo Lab!